sakhilebhayi/Dot.Charts/README.md

 ## General Information
 - A way to trade the commodity markets with ease.
-(Works on GOLD, SILVER, USOIL, US30 & NAS100)
+(Works on GOLD, SILVER, PLATINUM, USOIL, US30, NAS100 & BTCUSD)
 - This script is still under development do not use until stated otherwise.